NCCA/TextureCompressor/Compressor/README.md

 Minimal error checking is done so it may not always work.

 ##File format
+If you want to write your own loader the file format is as follows and can be found in [this](https://github.com/NCCA/TextureCompressor/blob/master/DXTViewer/src/DXTTexture.cpp) file as well
 ```c++
 // 10 bytes ngl::cmptx
 // sizeof(int) width